doctrine/DoctrineORMModule/docs/EXTRAS_ORM.md

     }
 }
 ```
-Now your methode findUsersPaginate() return a Paginor.
+Now your method findUsersPaginate() return a Paginor.
 You can use this like a normal paginator to set
 itemCountPerPage and currentPageNumber